-It wasn't until sometime in the 1990s that this road was completely paved, and open to travel for rental cars (though some companies may still place it off-limits, so visitors should check their rental contracts).
-Not for the faint of heart, sections slow to just 5mph as the road wraps around blind curves; a lengthy stretch around the village of Kahakuloa is a mere one lane with cliffs on one side and a sheer drop on the other – if you hit oncoming traffic here you may be doing your traveling in reverse!
+The road is today totally paved, though there are portions where falling rocks can be a concern.
+It wasn't until sometime in the 1990s that this road was completely paved and open to travel for rental cars (though some companies may still place it off-limits, so visitors should check their rental contracts).
+Not for the faint of heart, sections slow to just 5 mph as the road wraps around blind curves; a lengthy stretch around the village of Kahakuloa is a mere one lane with cliffs on one side and a sheer drop on the other – if you hit oncoming traffic here, you may be doing your traveling in reverse.

-But, what makes this route special?
-Its many twists, turns and narrows, which can pose a challenge to even the most experienced drivers.
-The county-maintained portion of the Kahekili Highway is narrow, twisty, and very slow (speed limits usually 15 mph or slower), with many one-lane stretches, and often with minimal reflectorization and guardrails.
-Driving at night, or in poor visibility, is not recommended for drivers unfamiliar with the road.
-This road is not recommended if you like driving fast, or if it has been raining.
+This challenging road, which hugs the rugged northern tip of Maui, the second-largest of the Hawaiian Islands, needles around hairpin turns, careens over one-lane bridges, and teeters beside treacherous cliffs.
+It’s one of Maui’s most adventurous drives, and undoubtedly its most challenging.
+Perhaps it's for the thrill of driving on the edge of a cliff, but more likely it's for the incredible beauty of the views available on this drive.
+But what makes this route special?
+The road is narrow, twisty, and very slow (speed limits usually 15 mph or slower), with many one-lane stretches and often with minimal reflectorization and guardrails.
+This road is not recommended if you like driving fast or if it has been raining.
 The slower you go, the more you’ll find to adore.
-Most sections require you to slow to a meager 5 miles an hour to make those blind curves and if you happen upon another car, one of you, most likely you, will be taking this road in reverse until you come upon a turn out.
-It’s treacherous, and terrifying, and worth every second of the two hours.
+Most sections require you to slow to a meager 5 miles an hour to make those blind curves, and if you happen upon another car, one of you, most likely you, will be taking this road in reverse until you come upon a turn out.
+It’s treacherous and terrifying, and worth every second of the two hours.

-Highway is an euphemism for this paved but precarious narrow road; check your rental-car agreement before you head out -- some companies don't allow their cars on this road.
+Highway is an euphemism for this paved but precarious narrow road; check your rental-car agreement before you head out—some companies don't allow their cars on this road.
 If it is raining or has been raining, skip this road due to mud and rock slides.
-The road is named after the great chief Kahekili, who built houses from the skulls of his enemie.
-Furthermore, when you get out of the car to explore the various sights along the road, be very careful as many roads open out to a cliff with a deathly drop below.
+The road is named after the great chief Kahekili, who built houses from the skulls of his enemies.
+Furthermore, when you get out of the car to explore the various sights along the road, be very careful, as many roads open out to a cliff with a deathly drop below.
 The drive is most picturesque and safe from Kapalua to Wailuku.
-Remember as you turn those blind corners to honk your horn to communicate to oncoming traffic that you are on the way.
+Remember, as you turn those blind corners, honk your horn to communicate to oncoming traffic that you are on the way.